soundbloom/soundbloom.github.io/_posts/2025-06-18-licensing-cover-songs.md

 Contacting publishers and navigating copyright law can be overwhelming, especially when dealing with multiple songs or hard-to-reach copyright holders.
 This is where specialized licensing services become invaluable.

 **Easy Song** handles the entire mechanical licensing process for artists and labels.
-Their team works under the Compulsory Mechanical Licensing Law, which means they can secure licenses for virtually any song—even when publishers might otherwise refuse direct requests.
+Their team works under the Compulsory Mechanical Licensing Law, which means they can secure licenses for virtually any song, even when publishers might otherwise refuse direct requests.

 ### How It Works